 My childhood was full of wonder.
 I lived in Guam, Georgia and California; I played in clear ocean waters and interacted with a culture rich in myth and legends.
 I read books.
 I fished for crawdads in a creek, rode horses like a hooligan in the countryside, picked berries and learned about intense prejudice.
 I overcame extreme shyness and briefly rebelled.
 Each of these places had a profound impact on me and the memories from each shape my work.
 I thought I would be a doctor, then a scientist.
 Finally, I resolved to pursue painting, receiving my BFA from the School of the Art Institute of Chicago in 2004 and my MFA from the University of Wisconsin-Madison in 2007.

 After receiving my MFA, I taught art part-time at the University Wisconsin-Madison, balancing my professional art career with being mother to my medically complex daughter.
 I engaged the community at the Madison Museum of Contemporary Art as a docent and The Madison Public Library providing art related workshops.
 I have been awarded two Artist Residencies at Paintings Edge and an Artist Residency at Vermont Studio Center, as well as two Artist Teaching Grants through the Lincoln Center and the Madison Overture Center for the Arts.
-My paintings and drawings have been exhibited and collected widely throughout the U. S. I now live in Seattle and maintain a studio practice in the Tashiro Kaplan Building of Seattle’s historic Pioneer Square.
+Now in Seattle, I continue to engage the community through the Seattle Public Schools in volunteer classroom teaching expereinces with medically fragile children.